colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## sqrt

-This function gives you the square root of a number:
+This formula gives you the square root of a number:

 ```deci live
 sqrt(9 meters^2)